 The Erie Canalway National Heritage Corridor encompasses and extends beyond the VSA.
 Several photo-simulations and LOS profiles have been prepared to demonstrate visual effects from within the corridor.
-Please see Attachment 4 to review the results of the photo-simulations and LOS profiles, as well as Section 14.0 for the summary conclusions of visibility within the Erie Canalway National Heritage Corridor.
+Please see Attachment 4 of the VIA to review the results of the photo-simulations and LOS profiles, as well as Section 14.0 the VIA for the summary conclusions of visibility within the Erie Canalway National Heritage Corridor.